Scene of the Crime (comics): Plot

-In his investigations, Jack learns that the Joseph Lunar's name is actually Virgil.
-From pictures his Uncle Knut took several years before, Jack discovers that Virgil was the leader of yet another compound similar to Lunar House, and that it burned down.
+In his investigations, Jack learns that Joseph Luna's name is actually Virgil.
+From pictures his Uncle Knut took several years before, Jack discovers that Virgil was the leader of yet another compound similar to Luna House, and that it burned down.
 Knut further finds a photograph featuring a young Maggie, her sister Jordan, and their mother standing before a dead body.
-The body was that of their father, Geoffe, who died in the fire along with 12 other people.
+The body was that of their father, Geoff, who died in the fire along with 12 other people.
 Virgil was also reported to have died in the fire, but Jack does not believe this.

 Jack decides to interrogate survivors of the fire for information.
 When asking one of the survivors about the fire, the girl revealed that the fire started in the children's dorm, and no one knows who started it.
 She also seems to harbor hatred towards Virgil, claiming that he ruined her life, and reveals, to Jack's horror, that half of her face is scarred from the burns.

 As the investigation continues, another twist in the case comes up when Maggie's mother visits Jack at Knut's house (where Jack has been living to try and clean up from his previous drug and alcohol addictions).
 Maggie's mother sees the photograph of herself standing with her daughters before her dead husband, which had been put on display in Knut's public gallery.
 The mother reveals that Maggie started the fire, and alludes that she was a pyromaniac.

-She further explains to Jack how free love at the communals, such as Lunar House, worked.
+She further explains to Jack how free love at the communals, such as Luna House, worked.
 The parents at the communal lived separate from their children.
 The children were all put together and placed in their own dormitory, where adults would take turns taking shifts to watch the kids.
-In the meantime, the parents would indulge in Free Love.
-However, Virgil soon began encouraging the children to participate in sexual activities too.
+In the meantime, the parents would indulge in Free Love, but Virgil soon began encouraging the children to participate in sexual activities too.
 He wanted the children to have experience and to "find themselves".
 This escalated to the men of the compound taking sexual advantage of the children.
 In proof of this, Jack finds a picture of Virgil raping one of the then-young Jordan sisters.

-Jacks investigation continues, and he finds further secrets, and discovers that the Jordans did not reveal all the details of their family problems to him...
+Jacks investigation continues, and he finds further secrets, and discovers that the Jordans did not reveal all the details of their family problems to him.